diffusor/taketake/design/robust_file_copy.rst

    e. [] Create ``.fstat.json`` if it doesn't exist

+   f. [.]
+Mark the TransferInfo as done_processing if ``.done_processing``
+      already exists in the wav progress dir.
+This prevents taketake from re-encoding the flac, reprompting for the filename, and generating par2 files again if the flow completed on a prior run and those files have already been moved to their destinations.

 *Perform the following steps for each wav, assuming each non-src filename is relative to the wav's* ``.taketake.$datestamp/$wavfilename`` *progress directory*